lynnw00/singlecell/README.md

 # Single cell course 2025W
 Scripts from the Single Cell course 2025 winter semester. \
-Reminder to self to add comments to the scripts.
+Reminder to self to add comments to the scripts. \
+RNA-seq data that was used: https://www.ncbi.nlm.nih.gov/sra/SRX5822305[accn] \

 ## Content of repository